tooxie/askani/README.rst

 * Allow field autocomplete for multiple field choice meta options.
 * Allow global configuration.
 * Full support for field options.
+* Usability improvements

+  * Graphically show which model's meta options is being edited.
+  * Add "edit name", "edit type", "edit options" and "delete" to fields in a usable way.
+  * Make clear which fields have customized options.

+* Support for app modelling.
+* Conquer the world >=)

 --------------------
  3rd party software